 United Technologies Corp agreed on June 9 to combine its aerospace business with US contractor Raytheon Co and create a new company worth about $121 billion, in what would be the sector’s biggest ever merger.

-The deal would reshape the competitive landscape by forming a conglomerate which spans commercial aviation and defense procurement.
+The deal would reshape the competitive landscape by forming a conglomerate that spans commercial aviation and defense procurement.

 United Technologies provides primarily commercial plane makers with electronics, communications, and other equipment, whereas Raytheon mainly supplies the US government with military aircraft and missile equipment.